mezcel/bookmark-renderer/Markdown/mdGitNotes.md

 ---

-## Use git between computers in the same LAN
+## 5.0 Use git between computers in the same LAN

 With Git i dont need to mess arround with personalizing ```ssh``` and ```sftp``` configurations with new computers on the same network.

-_Note_: Recomended for peer to peer.
+_Note_: Recommended for peer to peer.
 Outsiders can still tamper.
 But... outsiders are always tampering.
 With read-only mode for both parties, some measure of security piece of mind can be established.

 ### guidance: